History of the Soviet Union (1927–1953): Domestic events

+Censorship

-Art and science were subjected to rigorous censorship.
+Art and science were subjected to rigorous censorship under Stalin's direct oversight.
 Where previously The All- Russian Union of Writers (AUW) had attempted to publish apolitical writing, The Russian Association of Proletarian Writers (RAPP) insisted on the importance of politics in literary work, and published content which primarily embodied the hegemony of the working-class values in fiction.
-In 1925, The RAPP launched a campaign against the AUW chairman Evgeny Zamyatin.
+In 1925, The RAPP launched a campaign against the AUW chairman Yevgeny Zamyatin.
 It resulted in the defeat of the AUW, and they were replaced by the All-Russian Union of Soviet Writers, which strictly adopted the literary style of socialist realism.
 Soviet biology studies were heavily influenced by the now-discredited biologist Trofim Lysenko, who rejected the concept of Mendelian inheritance in favor of a form of Lamarckism.
 In physics, the theory of relativity was dismissed as "bourgeois idealism".
 Much of this censorship was the work of Andrei Zhdanov, known as Stalin's "ideological hatchet man", until his death from a heart attack in 1948.

 Stalin's cult of personality reached its height in the postwar period, with his picture displayed in every school, factory, and government office, yet he rarely appeared in public.
 Postwar reconstruction proceeded rapidly, but as the emphasis was all on heavy industry and energy, living standards remained low, especially outside of the major cities.